AlexWZero/major-project/proposal.md

 ## Description

-Here I will describe what I'm going to build...
+I am going to be building a nonogram game.

-## Must Have List
+## Must Haves

-- first thing
-- second thing
-- third thing
+- nonogram program working
+- a loss condition
+- lines showing properly
+- working menu screen
-- etc
+- an exit button

-## Nice to Have List
+## Nice to Have

-- some stuff
-- other stuf
-- definetly things
+- a library of finished games
+- a way for the player to make their own nonograms
+- a way to access those nonograms